 HOST A GATHERING

-- Set a day and time for an initial meeting, and invite those who may be interested in starting an Orphan Care Ministry at your church.
+- Set a day and invite those who may be interested in starting an Orphan Care Ministry at your church.

 - Specifically ask those who you believe have a tender heart for children and issues impacting the well-being of children.